 20. Apply SPF

-The NHS recommends using a sun protection factor (SPF) of at least 30 to protect against UVB rays – and one that has at least a four-star UVA protection rating.
+The NHS recommends using a sun protection factor (SPF) of at least 30 to protect against UVB rays – and one with at least a four-star UVA protection rating.
 It’s especially important to apply it to sun-exposed areas such as the face, ears, neck, lips, and back of the hands, where skin cancer most commonly develops.

 Final thoughts…